 DAY 4 – OKLAHOMA CITY/CLYDESDALES/SCULPTURE ARTIST

-This morning, remember Wednesday, April 19, 1995 at 9:02 a.m. as we visit the Oklahoma City Memorial and Museum.
+This morning, we remember Wednesday, April 19, 1995 at 9:02 a.m. as we visit the Oklahoma City Memorial and Museum.
 Explore the memorial grounds and head into the museum to walk through the events of that day and hear a firsthand account from a survivor.
 Next, travel to Express Clydesdales for an up close look at their magnificent draft horses.
 These Clydesdales have traveled all over the country and have even been featured in the Tournament of Roses Parade.
 Then we are off to Enid to meet Harold T. Holden or H to his friends and family, a local sculpture artist.
 Harold and his wife, Edna Mae, will show us some of his sculptures around town along with his workshop.
 For dinner, feel free to try Danny’s BBQ Head Quarters in Ponca City, a great local restaurant, just across the street from our hotel.
 B, L

 DAY 5 – HEAD COUNTRY BBQ/ E.W.
 MARLAND MANSION/PIONEER WOMAN